nandakumar12/crd-application/README.md

 # Simple key value data store with CRD operations
 Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
 The data store must be exposed as a library to clients that can instantiate a class and work with the data store.
 ## Configuration
---> Configuring the data store file path
+Configuring the data store file path <br>
 Edit the following file to set an custom file path

 `/src/main/resources/application.yaml`